Sharing the joy of birds since 1971

 Yellow Warbler by Dale Bonk

 Ranger Joshuah Emery kicks off our new season with intriguing insights into the power of bird language.
 What are birds saying and why are they saying it?
 Emery, a ranger at the Patuxent Research Refuge, interprets the various ways birds communicate with each other and their environment.
 This includes vocalizations, behavior, and body language.
-Youngsters of all ages as well as experienced birders welcome to this interactive program.
 Talk may qualify for continuing education for Master Naturalists.
+Check out our full library of recorded nature talks at the link above.